 The loaded cost and benefit numbers were then escalated using factors described above in section III.
-As an alternative to the SDGE in-house escalation factors, in some cases vendor costs were escalated using vendor supplied escalation assumptions provided by the operational witnesses.

-Transmission related net avoided cost benefits were calculated by subtracting the NPV of what will be spent with AMI from the NPV of what would have been spent without AMI.
+As an alternative to the SDGE in-house escalation factors, in some cases vendor costs were escalated using vendor subtracting the NPV of what will be spent with AMI from the NPV of what would have been spent without AMI.
 This methodology allowed these net benefits to be included in the AMI DCF NPV without overstating gross costs and associated benefits relevant to the AMI revenue requirement.
+Avoided
-Avoided capacity and energy benefits are also included in the DCF results.
-These benefits are further described in the testimony of Mr. Gaines, Dr. George, and Mr. Martin (Chapters 5, 6 and 7).
-The DCF model finally discounts fully loaded and escalated costs back into 2006 dollars.
-The model uses annual cost

-1 increments, treating cap pital costs and benefits with a beginning of the year 2 convention and O&M c costs and benefits with an end of the year convention.
+13 supplied escalation assumptions provided by the operational witnesses.
+14 Transmission related net avoided cost benefits were calculated by benefits are further described in the testimony of Mr. Gaines, Dr. George, and loaded and escalated costs back into 2006 dollars.
+The model uses annual cost increments, treating capital costs and benefits with a beginning of the year convention and O&M costs and benefits with an end of the year convention.